 This first set of jobs are my preference, you will be creating your own business and working when you like.
 But you need to possess and be able to use a computer.
 Also, you will need an internet connection.

 You will need certain skills, but not to worry if you don’t have the necessary competence yet; there are online courses that can help.

 Create your own affiliate marketing business

-If you don’t have all the knowledge you need, I recommend the step by step training at the same platform I used.
+If you don’t have all the necessary knowledge, I recommend the step-by-step training at the same platform I used.
 I know this training works!

-Create websites, carry out the search engine optimization and/or maintain websites for local businesses
+Create websites, carry out search engine optimization, and/or maintain websites for local businesses

 Many businesses in your area probably need:

 - SEO work

 - To create a social media presence

 Small business owners are usually very busy people and don’t have the time to do these tasks themselves.
 If you have these skills, you can offer these services.